Brooklands Viscount Day

 Airways Viscounts, and the Vickers Viscount Network.

-After lunch everyone will meet outside at 2pm by Viscount G-APIM to be split into 3 groups, one to visit Viscount G-APIM,
+After lunch everyone met outside at 2pm by Viscount G-APIM to be split into 3 groups, one to visit Viscount G-APIM,

-then swap twice allowing everyone to participate in each area.
+then swapped twice allowing everyone to participate in each area.

-The visit to the nose section of Viscount c/n 438 XT575 is a special for 'Brooklands Viscount Day' as it is not normally
+The visit to the nose section of Viscount c/n 438 XT575 was a special for 'Brooklands Viscount Day' as it is not normally

 open to the public.